aparna2101/AI-Powered-Digital-Marketing-Course/README.md

-This is Dizi Global Dolutions course page
+This is Dizi Global Solutions course page